 \section{Introduction}

-Accurate measurements of agricultural production and crop yield are at the center of official agricultural statistics and are imperative to tracking progress to national and international development goals.
-Survey data underlying these outcomes is often used to investigate a wide variety of research topics, which the objective of informing policy.
-However, recent work has shown that there are systematic problems associated with measurement bias in many of these outcomes \citep{Carlettoetal17, Lobelletal19}.
-Such mismeasurement can cause challenges to making valid inferences and policy recommendations.
+Accurate measurement in agricultural survey data is key to official agricultural statistics and central to tracking progress towards national and international development goals.
+Recent work has shown that there is systematic measurement error in agricultural survey data on a range of topics, including cultivated area, crop production, yields, and crop variety, among others \citep{Carlettoetal17, AbayEtAl19, KosmowskiEtAl19, Lobelletal19, GollinUdry21, KilicEtAl21}.
+Such mismeasurement creates challenges for generating unbiased point estimates, making valid inferences, and, ultimately, for providing sound policy recommendations.